ArchangelDan/QuadHotbar-Multihotbar-/README.md

 - Minecraft 1.21.1 with NeoForge
 - Minecraft 1.20.1 with Forge

-Use the file that matches both your Minecraft version and mod loader.

 For multiplayer, QuadHotbar must be installed on both the client and the server.

-## Features

-- Up to four visible hotbars and 36 selectable slots.
-- Mouse-wheel switching that respects item-specific wheel interactions from other mods.
-- Configurable key bindings for slots 10–36 and for QuadHotbar actions.
-- Persistent selected slots and client/server synchronization after reconnecting.

 ## Links